serjozhka/Slavic_valency_Slovo/README.md

 # Slavic_valency_Slovo
 This repository contains data used for my paper "Valency patterns across Slavic: insights from a token-based cross-linguistic perspective" submitted to Slovo

+This repository is licensed under the Creative Commons Attribution 4.0 International License.
+You are free to share and adapt the material, provided appropriate credit is given.

 If you use this dataset, please cite:
 Say, Sergey.
 2026.
 Dataset for "Valency patterns across Slavic: insights from a token-based cross-linguistic perspective".
 GitHub repository.

 Two data sources are used in this study, stored in two separate folders: UD_data and BivalTyp_data, as described below.

+This repository is licensed under the Creative Commons Attribution 4.0 International License.
+You are free to share and adapt the material, provided appropriate credit is given.

 # UD_data